MathewRo/MiniSTL/README.md

 # Learning
-Library for learning Algorithms and Data Structures like sort.
+Library for learning Algorithms and Data Structures